 - If driving the Blue Ridge Parkway: Make sure you have plenty of fuel.
 Some areas are remote and gas stations are few and far between.

 Where to Spend a North Carolina Fall

-Starting off this list of placs to enjoy a North Carolina Fall is a classic.
+Starting off this list of places to enjoy a North Carolina Fall is a classic.
 Often referred to as North Carolina’s oldest attraction, Blowing Rock is a popular pick for an autumnal paradise.
-It’s a quaint town that provides unobstructed panoramas of the surrounding Blue Ridge Mountains.
+It’s a quaint town providing unobstructed panoramas of the Blue Ridge Mountains.

 The short hike at Price Lake is a picturesque place for fall scenery, as well.
 Glen Burney Trail is another heavenly hike for taking in the stunning colors of the landscape.

 The namesake attraction sits some 3,000 feet out over the Johns River Gorge and provides sweeping vistas over the vast expanse of wilderness and the entire spectrum of colors it holds in this special season.
 The downtown feels festively fall-like as well, with a tiny Main Street offering affordable boutiques, bars, and bites.